The Kairos Course

 The Kairos Course is a dynamic course that focuses on what God is doing around the world, in fulfillment of His global purpose.
 It is designed to educate and mobilize Christians and local churches into strategic, 21st century, world Christian mission.

-3-Weekend Version Kairos Course, beginning Friday evening, August 24 at 6:30 PM (Please arrive 15 minutes early for registration and to get acquainted with the campus).
-Then, Saturday, August 25 from 9 AM to 5 PM and the same schedule for the weekends of August 31/Sept 1 and Sept 7 & 8.
+3-Weekend Version Kairos Course, beginning Friday evening, March 1 at 6:30 PM (Please arrive 15 minutes early for registration and to get settled in).
+Then, Saturday, March 2 from 9 AM to 5 PM and the same schedule for the weekends of March 8/9 and March 15/16.
+One additional gathering is required on Sunday, March 17 for graduation and group de-briefing.
 Register here for this course

 Questions?
 Send them here

-Gregg Seymour, Pastor of Calvary Red Rock and Bret Johnson, President of The Hastening; and others will be facilitating the course.
+Gregg Seymour, Pastor of Calvary Red Rock; Pastor Ken Pascua of Calvary Chapel Lone Mountain (NW Las Vegas) and Bret Johnson, President of The Hastening; and a team of Kairos grads will be facilitating the course.

 The Kairos Course was produced in the Philippines by Living Springs International (a ministry of World Outreach).
 The course uses materials from the three volume World Mission Book (Dr Jonathan Lewis) and Perspectives on the World Christian Movement (Frontier Ventures in Pasadena, California).